halid1020/bimanual_garment_folding/README.md

 ### Re-evaluating a Job

-To re-evaluate an existing experiement in the background, use the evaluation script:
+To re-evaluate an existing experiment in the background, use the evaluation script:

 ```bash
 . ./setup.sh